MoAlyousef/c_import/README.md

 }
 ```

-In your Rust build script:
+If you don't use the `--link` directive, you can use a Rust build script:
 ```rust
 // build.rs
 fn main() {